 Apart from a being clumsily executed, the Pepsi ad tries to benefit commercially from protest movements such as Black Lives Matter.
 This is morally wrong, but it also shows a complete lack of understanding of the nature of these types of protests and demonstrates how out of touch the group who produced the ad were with this segment of American society.

-If a number of members of the team had bothered to go along to a protest march and discuss the feelings of people participating this execution may have never been taken forward.
+If members of the team had taken the effort to go to a protest march and discuss the feelings of people participating then this execution may have never been taken forward.
 Observations and interviews at a march would have given them a sense of the strength of the raw emotions involved and the importance of the issues behind such protests.

 It also does not help that these large corporations are obsessed with recruiting the most talented individuals from the top universities.
 This almost inevitably leads to teams packed full of similar minded young white males.
 Pepsi does have a good reputation for recruiting women at a senior level, but gender equality is only one aspect of diversity.
 Surowiecki points out the limitations of relying too much on expertise.